ietf/tao/Tao.md

 You must also register to participate remotely; currently there is no registration fee for remote participation.

 You can register and pay on the web before the meeting, or in person at the meeting.
-To get a lower registration fee, you must pay by the early registration deadline (about five weeks before the meeting).
+To get a lower registration fee, you must pay by the early-bird registration deadline (at least seven weeks before the meeting).
+The standard registration fee window closes 2 weeks before the meeting, if you register any time after that you will need to pay the fee for late registrants.
 The registration fee covers all of the week's meetings, the Sunday evening welcome reception, and afternoon beverage and snack breaks.

 Registration is open throughout the week of the meeting.
 You can find out more about how the IETF handles your personal data here: [https://www.ietf.org/privacy-statement/].